Brauron: Cult of Artemis Brauronia

+Brauron

-Vravrona Signal Tower
+Brauron Signal Tower

 The tower was within optical range of other similar towers used for signalling with smoke during the day and fire during the night.
 Messages could be relayed very quickly and it is said that a message could be transferred from the shores of Asia to the shores of Europe within an hour.
 The towers of Vravron as well as Liada were also used to signal the appearance of pirates to the residents of the region.
 Local lore suggests that the tower was of Venetian origin between 1394 and 1405, but archeological investigations show that it was probably built by the Burgundian Dukes De La Roche (1204–1311) at least one hundred years earlier.

-Modern Vravrona
+Modern Brauron

 The modern Brauron, known as Vravrona, is a tiny settlement of Markopoulo located nearly 1 km southeast of the archaeological site.
 It contains dozens of homes; the population in 2011 was 195.
 The urban area lies about 200 m northward and is linked with a road between Markopoulo and Artemis (Loutsa).
 The town never grew because the adjacent gulf of Vravrona is rocky and not suited to swimming.
 The area, amply watered by the seasonal Erasinos river, was once famous for its tomatoes and figs. The locally grown batala tomato varietal is considered the best in Greece: it is sweet, very flavorful, very large and fleshy, and consequently very heavy.
 This spelled the varietal's commercial doom, as the fruit cannot be stored at all because it collapses under its own weight within a few days after picking.
 It was only sold at roadside stands by local farmers.
 Nowadays batala tomatoes are found only in home gardens.
 The Vravrona or "royal" figs are also very large, sweet, with a thin, light green skin even when fully ripe.
 They are also practically impossible to store, and furthermore they grow so large that, as soon as they are perfectly ripe, their underside starts bursting apart.
 This means they are commercially non-viable and their cultivation is restricted to home orchards.

-Archaeological Museum

-The museum is about a 5-minute walk from the archaeological site.
-It was renovated in 2009 and the exhibits were rearranged.
-The site remains open daily from 8:30am to 3pm.